-A. Parking in a MAHZ shall be provided at no less than 1.70 spaces per dwelling unit.
-This can be reduced to 1.5 spaces per dwelling unit when this site is within 1,000 feet of a bus stop.

-B. The width, location, and arrangement of driveways and other access ways and parking shall be consistent with public safety and welfare, and shall provide suitable access to fire apparatus or other emergency vehicles.
+- A. Parking in a MAHZ shall be provided at no less than 1.70 spaces per dwelling unit.
+This can be reduced to 1.5 spaces per dwelling unit when this site is within 1,000 feet of a bus stop (measured along the street right of way.) - B. The width, location, and arrangement of driveways and other access ways and parking shall be consistent with public safety and welfare, and shall provide suitable access to fire apparatus or other emergency vehicles.